Chapter Four: Student Policies

 (4) The committee chair shall cause copies of the initial decision to be served on the parties and their legal counsel of record.
 The committee chair shall also promptly transmit a copy of the decision and the record of the committee's proceedings to the president.

-(1) A respondent who is aggrieved by the findings or conclusions issued by the student conduct committee may appeal the committee's initial decision to the president by filing a notice of appeal with the president's office within twenty-one days of service of the committee's initial decision.
+WAC 132L-351-095 Appeal from student conduct committee initial decision.
+(1) A party who is aggrieved by the findings or conclusions issued by the student conduct committee may appeal the committee's initial decision to the president by filing a notice of appeal with the president's office within ten days of service of the committee's initial decision.
 Failure to file a timely appeal constitutes a waiver of the right and the initial decision shall be deemed final.

 (2) The notice of appeal must identify the specific findings of fact and/or conclusions of law in the initial decision that are challenged and must contain argument why the appeal should be granted.
 If necessary to aid review, the president may ask for additional briefing from the parties on issues raised on appeal.
-The president's review shall be restricted to the hearing record made before the student conduct committee and will normally be limited to a review of those issues and arguments raised in the notice of appeal.
+The president's review shall be restricted to the hearing record made before the student con-duct committee and will normally be limited to a review of those is-sues and arguments raised in the notice of appeal.

-(4) The president shall not engage in an ex parte communication with any of the parties regarding an appeal.
+(5) The president shall not engage in an ex parte communication with any of the parties regarding an appeal.

 (2) The student conduct officer may impose a summary suspension if there is probable cause to believe that the respondent: